Jitrid/INFOGR2023/README.md

 ## Acknowledgements
 We have used materials in our code, if something was borrowed, credits will be available in a comment along the code.
 The skybox was generated using [wwwtyro](https://tools.wwwtyro.net/space-3d/index.html)

+## Path Tracer
+To clarify, we have implemented a path tracer according to the SHA assignment #1.
+We have uploaded one ZIP with two different ZIPs in it: one for the regular ray tracer, and one with the path tracer.
+The path tracer includes several bonus features that the ray tracer does not, which has been highlighted in this readme.md.
+Furthermore, we have not implemented GPU shaders and thus our path tracer can be rather slow; be prepared to sit down a bit while letting the program render, and be left astonished by the results. :)